Coping with PTSD: Veterans and Drug Use

 With this in mind, if a person who suffers from PTSD does not get professional help, he or she might self-medicate by way of drug use.
 Even with the help of medical professionals, drug use may become a problem due to the effects of, or addictions to, prescribed medications.
 Once this cycle begins, drug dependency could ensue.
 It is critical to find appropriate and dedicated help from those who know how to face both the cause and effect of the drug abuse.

-The Carter Treatment Center is a drug and alcohol treatment center, with locations in Cumming and Peachtree City, that strives to aid in recovery for every facet of addiction.
+The Carter Treatment Center is a drug and alcohol treatment center, with locations in Cumming and Suwanee, that strives to aid in recovery for every facet of addiction.
 If you are a veteran who needs help or you know someone who does, reach out to talk with a team member now.
 It is never too late to start recovery.